 “Failure is the norm.
 We just have to accept it.
 Your internet carrier cannot deliver 100% uptime, so it’s not worthwhile for you to do so.
 When you set an SLO (e.g. 99% availability), you will have automatically embraced failure with an error budget (e.g. 1% downtime).
 Google, Facebook, and some of the best tech companies have embraced failure as the norm (even outside of software, as seen with hard drives with RAID), leading to phenomenal results like 99.999% availability.”

-However, the data generated from SLO usage can be tremendously helpful in guiding leadership teams, creating a common language to understand how to invest engineering resources and improve reliability over time.
+But, the data generated from SLO usage can be helpful in guiding leadership teams, creating a common language to understand how to invest engineering resources and improve reliability over time.
 Garrett describes what happened when his team used graphs of SLOs to drive product road-mapping decisions: “Our SVP of Engineering [at the time] came to the service review meeting where I was presenting our performance against our SLOs.
 We had a not-so great-month.
 He jumped right in and asked ‘So what are we doing about it?’
 He was asking all the relevant questions without needing any context.
 He just got it!”

 Even skeptics will see the benefits of incorporating SLOs once they’ve experienced it.
 By creating a buffer around acceptability and empowering development through strategic burning of error budgets, anyone can become an SLO believer.